tomerlevy1/ansible/prd.md

 - As a developer, I want to keep my personal API keys and settings separate from the main setup logic so that I don't commit secrets to version control.
 - As a developer, I want the setup to run as unattended as possible, with any required interactive steps clearly separated and explained.
 - As a developer, I want all my required Homebrew packages, casks, and taps to be installed as specified in the legacy Ansible `tasks/homebrew.yml`, and for the script to check against `brew list` to ensure nothing is missing.
 (Note: ngrok, alacritty, gimp, and imagemagick have been removed, and bat, fd, rg, and git-delta have been added to the new setup.)
+- As a developer, I want the setup to install the Tmux Plugin Manager (TPM) if not already present.
+- As a developer, I want the setup to install Oh-My-Zsh and the plugins zsh-fzf-history-search and evalcache if not already present.

 ## 6. System Architecture